 We bring you this special issue of the Reading Women newsletter!
-Today we have an interview with Emily McDowell, the founder of the Emily McDowell studio.
+Today we have an interview with Emily McDowell, the founder of Emily McDowell & Friends (formerly Emily McDowell Studio).
 Recently she wrote There Is No Good Card for This (HarperOne) with Dr. Kelsey Crowe.
 All of us struggle to know what to say when life is unfair and awful to someone we love.
 This book helps you understand and empathize with others in their times of need.

 Emily has kindly given us an exclusive interview where she goes into more detail about writing and illustrating the book.
 We hope you love Emily, and the book, as much as we do!

 Autumn + Kendra

 For those who haven’t read your book, how would you describe it?

 It’s a down-to-earth, relatable, illustrated guide that helps you learn how to confidently support anyone who’s going through a major illness, grief, loss, or other hard time.